facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 Python dictionaries containing different types of information are the primary way messages are passed between agents and the environment in ParlAI.

-The :doc:`observations <observations>` tutorial goes into more detail about each field, but the following table shows the basics.
+The :doc:`observations <observations>` documentation goes into more detail about each field, but the following table shows the basics.